Rhyl1/Basra/README.md

 ### Features Left to Implement
 - A feature idea is a (Voorlichting / Information) section.
-This section will show information about how to resonsibly use the products sold at the coffeeshop.
+This section will show information about how to responsibly use the products sold at the coffee shop.

-- Another fiture idea: I would also like to add a (vacature/vacancy) section, where people can apply for jobs or the owner can post a vacancy when needed.
+- Another feature idea is to expand the vacature (vacancy) page with an area the owner of the business can use to post vacancies when needed.

 ## Technologies Used